 We sit down with Brian Morrow, Creative Director of Shark Pig to discuss the EOS C100 Mark II.
-He discusses how features such as reliable auto focus, small footprint, pro res out, two card slots, and being able to control the camera remotely; give the filmmaker the flexibility to meet the demands of nearly any type of production.
+He discusses how features such as reliable auto focus, small footprint, pro res out, two card slots, and being able to control the camera remotely.

 Orphan Cars is a short-form documentary shot on EOS C100 Mark II cameras.
 It spotlights a husband and wife antique car restoration team and their prized 1953 Kaiser Carolina, as they prepare for a car show in South Beach.